 Asuma Shidou from Daemon Bride fights with his Power Fist burning on fire and is always yelling with full of hot blood when attacking.

 Soldier: You cannot burn me.
 I am already ablaze with passion for war!

 Goemon is a hotblooded man of Edo (despite his looks), who is always itching to beat the snot out of villains with his trusty pipe when they cause trouble.
 When the Japanese title of his series has "Ganbare" ("Do your best/Hang in there") in it, it's to be expected.

 Wataru Hoshi from Star Trigon.

 "With names like Hoshi and Big Bang, we're DESTINED TO BE IN OUTER SPACE!!!!".

-Asura from Asura's Wrath Is so hot blooded that he can punch and destroy a finger from A PLANET SIZED BUDDHA, all while giving out gluttural roars and screams.
+Asura from Asura's Wrath is so hot blooded that he can punch and destroy a finger from A PLANET SIZED BUDDHA, all while giving out guttural roars and screams.
 And destroys it.
 English voice Actor Liam O'Brien makes him sound even MORE Hot-Blooded.